Xunius/gplot/docs/others.rst

         }

 The :py:data:`base_utils.rcParams` dict can be altered to make a change persistent in a Python session.
-And the :py:func:`base_utils.restoreParams` can be used to restore the original values.
+And the :py:func:`base_utils.restore_params` can be used to restore the original values.
 E.g.

 ::